Skip to content

 1.10.
 Providing information to the College community about Humber’s sexual violence policies and procedures;

 1.11.
-Reporting to the Ministry of Training, Colleges and Universities on the effectiveness of current programs and services to combat sexual violence on campus;
+Reporting to the Ministry of Colleges and Universities on the effectiveness of current programs and services to combat sexual violence on campus;

 1.12.
 Monitoring and updating our policies and protocols to ensure that they remain effective and in line with other existing policies.